CS-5/nt2mqtt/README.md

   - Lower-resolution version of the streaming data
   - Use Grafana for post-match analysis of critical systems and sensors
   - Time syncronization to correlate data with points during the match
+  - Leverage Grafana annotations API to highlight segment of data during the match(?)

 ## Overview